maxdesalle/website/content/posts/mastering-zcash.md

 The position field is crucial because it tells the wallet where in the commitment tree this note is situated, information necessary to construct the Merkle proof.

-### 4.3 Fetching Merkle Paths
+### 4.3 Merkle Paths

 In order to spend a note, Alice must prove that its commitment exists in the tree, without revealing which commitment it is.
 This requires proving a Merkle path from the commitment to the root.

-Alice's wallet queries a full node for the Merkle path at each note's position.
+Alice's wallet maintains Merkle witnesses locally as it syncs the blockchain, updating them as new commitments are appended to the tree.
+This is critical: querying a full node for a Merkle path at a specific position would reveal which note is being spent, which would be a serious privacy leak.
+Full nodes don't even maintain the entire note commitment tree—only recent frontiers and the set of valid anchors.

 For Note A, at position 847,291 in a tree with depth 32, the path consists of 32 sibling hashes:

 ```
   merkle_path_A = [